Retailers offer bigger Black Friday discounts to lure hesitant shoppers hunting for the best deals

 “The prices are crazy on everything food, clothes,” Carey said.

 Many retailers ordered fewer goods for this holiday season and pushed holiday sales earlier in October than last year to help shoppers spread out their spending.
-The early shopping trend accelerated during the pandemic when clogs in the supply network in 2021 made people buy early.
-But this year, retailers said more shoppers are focusing on deals and waiting until the last minute.
+The trend for an early shopping push became more pronounced in 2021, when clogs in the supply network made people buy early for fear of not getting what they wanted.
+But this year, retailers said more shoppers were willing to wait until the last minute in hopes of finding better deals.

-At Macy’s Herald Square store, shoppers began streaming in soon after the doors opened at 6 a.m., finding discounts of between 40% and 50% on boots and shoes and handbags.
-Diamond jewelry was discounted by 60%.
+“In this economy it’s really hard.
+We had to save some gift cards.
+We’ve been saving for like months ahead, to try and make it work, keep it normal,” said Damaris Fay Bayard, shopping with her husband and daughter at a mall in Metairie, Louisiana.

+Gone are the Black Fridays of years ago when customers would stand in line for hours in the middle of the night, or brawls would break out over high demand items.
+But Black Friday shopping remains a favorite tradition for many, and retailers tried to reward devotees with steeper discounts and other surprises.

+Nearby, Jenell Rayford was delighted when workers at Lakeside popped champagne for shoppers.

+“I have champagne and a new pair of shoes in my hand,” Rayford said.
+“I just wasn’t expecting all of this.”

-Facing competition from travel and restaurants, Macy’s stepped up experiential shopping this season.
-At Herald Square, the Disney Princess shop had augmented reality allowing delighted youngsters to virtually step into one of the princess dresses.
+At Macy’s Herald Square store, the Disney Princess shop had augmented reality allowing delighted youngsters to virtually step into one of the princess dresses.
+Shoppers who streamed in soon after the doors opened at 6 a.m. were greeted with discounts of between 40% and 60% on footwear, handbags and diamond jewelry.

 “The customer is under pressure.
 You see it with what is going on in luxury.
 That is a recent development,” Macy’s CEO Jeff Gennette said in an interview with The Associated Press, adding that shoppers across all income levels are ”more discerning about how they are spending their budget.”